 www.batterandberries.com

 Expect a wait if you plan to visit Batter & Berries.
-But once you smell some of the freshly cooked items coming out of the kitchen, you know it’s worth the wait.
+But once you smell some freshly cooked items from the kitchen, you know it’s worth the wait.
 Established in 2012 by Dr. Tanya and Craig Richardson, Batter & Berries is best known as the home of the World-Famous French Toast Flight.
 But there is so much more to order.
-Other delectable treats include Green City Omelette, Pina Colada French Toast and the “We’re Moving On Up” Executive.
+Other delectable treats include Green City Omelette, Pina Colada French Toast, and the “We’re Moving On Up” Executive.
 Limited dining seating is now available from Friday to Monday.
-Delivery and pick-up is available through Uber Eats, GrubHub and DoorDash.
+Delivery and pick-up are available through Uber Eats, GrubHub, and DoorDash.

 Related: Ferris Bueller Attractions In Chicago